-- Fourteen insurers offer Medigap plans in Hawaii.
+- Thirteen insurers offer Medigap plans in Hawaii.

 - Hawaii law ensures that enrollees under age 65 have the same access to Medigap plans as those 65+.

-- Nearly 190,000 Hawaii Medicare beneficiaies have Part D prescription coverage.
+- More than 200,000 Hawaii Medicare beneficiaries have Medicare Part D prescription coverage.

-- Per-enrollee Medicare spending in Hawaii is the lowest in the nation.
+- Per-enrollee Medicare spending for Medicare in Hawaii is the lowest in the nation.

-Most people become eligible for Medicare when they turn 65, but Medicare coverage is also available to people under the age of 65 who have been receiving disability benefits for at least two years, or who have ALS or end-stage renal disease.
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 16 percent are eligible due to disability.
+For most Americans, filing for Medicare is part of turning 65.
+But Medicare coverage is also available to people under the age of 65 who have been receiving disability benefits for at least two years, or who have ALS or end-stage renal disease.
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 15 percent are under 65.

-Hawaii has the smallest percentage of disabled Medicare beneficiaries in the country – just 9 percent Hawaii’s Medicare beneficiaries are under 65 and eligible due to a disability (if we also include U.S. territories, just 8 percent of the Virgin Islands), while the other 91 percent of Hawaii’s Medicare beneficiaries are eligible due to their age.
+Hawaii has the smallest percentage of disabled Medicare beneficiaries of any state in the country – just 9 percent Hawaii’s Medicare beneficiaries are under 65 and eligible due to a disability (if we also include U.S. territories, just 8 percent of the Virgin Islands’ Medicare beneficiaries are under 65).
+The other 91 percent of Hawaii’s Medicare beneficiaries are eligible due to their age.

 Medicare Advantage in Hawaii